 Price slashed!
 All original, low-mile excellent condition 3-owner collectible California/Arizona classic.
 Traded from one body shop owner/car collector to another body shop owner/car collector as part of a shop purchase.
 Note: body shop owners know straight accident-free cars.
 The car was purchased new by a woman in Citrus Heights near Sacramento; she moved to AZ in 1987 where the 1st body shop owner saw it in Scottsdale three years ago while at the Giants Spring Training and bought it.
 We have all registration docs since new.
 Everything is original, including the entire interior, with some minor spot painting; several small areas remain that are not perfect (shown in photos).
 The vinyl top has been replaced.
-The car has drum brakes all around, AC (original-type not currently working), power windows and door locks, tinted glass, and AM/FM stereo.
+The car has drum brakes all around, AC (works but needs recharge of R-12 or be converted to R-134a), power windows and door locks, tinted glass, and AM/FM stereo.

 The Riviera - sometimes referred to as an Executive Pony Car - was GM’s successful answer to Ford’s Thunderbird, and the Personal Luxury Buick enjoyed healthy sales each year after its 1963 launch.
 Much of the Riviera’s success was due to swanky styling and the upscale imagery associated with the Buick brand at the time — the car was undemanding, comfortable and fashionable, perfect for conventional status seekers.
 For 1969 the formula continued pretty much unchanged, with minor styling tweaks compared to the 1968 models, with different marker lights, a slightly different grille and bolder brightwork on wheel arches and lower body moldings.
 The rear suspension had been modified, steering was now variable ratio, and an electric fuel pump was introduced.
 The Riviera was a little heavier but still good for 0-60 mph in 7.4 seconds and a 15.4 second quarter-mile.
 Top speed was 134 mph.